Abbey Donald of Wild Wattle Folk shares why she likes morning invitations for her kids & gives ideas for caregivers to use at home.

 Morning Invitations for Kids

-- I start by finding an organized activity for them to do––one that I will do the night before and set out as an example.
-For this particular themed morning invitations, I chose needle felted flowers.
+For this particular themed morning invitation, I chose needle felted flowers as the guided activity.
 This is a very simple and easy way to create on a new and exciting medium.

-- I fill some plates and bowls with an assortment of petals.
-These are pressed flowers as well as some dry flowers to allow my children the ability to create with flowers.
+Then I arranged some books with different illustrations of flowers and plants for them to look at and gain some inspiration.
+Finally, I filled some plates and bowls with an assortment of petals, both pressed flowers and dried flowers to allow my children the chance to create with flowers.

 I think having accessible art and craft items for tiny hands is so beneficial.
 It fosters a child’s creativity, as well as their independence.
 Often ideas of things to create will spark in my children’s imagination at the most spontaneous of times.
 And most likely it’s when I’m not available to go and gather all the items they want me to spread out for them.